AdarshHatkar/sleep-utils/readme.md

 # sleep-utils

-Your Sleep Library is a utility package for handling asynchronous sleep operations in both JavaScript (JS) and TypeScript (TS) environments.
+sleep-utils is a utility package for handling asynchronous sleep operations in both JavaScript (JS) and TypeScript (TS) environments.
 It provides functions to pause the execution of code for a specified amount of time, making it useful in scenarios where you need to introduce delays or pauses in your applications.

 ## Installation

-You can install Your Sleep Library using npm:
+You can install sleep-utils using npm:

 ```bash
 npm install sleep-utils